weikangchia/movevote/README.md

 * Latest Movie Showing Time - Not sure when and where your latest movie will be showing today and tomorrow?
 MoveVote can help you get all these information for you.
 * Modern Responsive Design - To provide our users an optimal viewing and interaction experience, we have adopted a modern responsive framework based on Material Design by Google.
 * Support multiple login options - Email, Google and Facebook (will implement more if we have more time)
 * Cinema location - By leveraging on Google Maps, we can display a map to show them the direction to the Cinema that they want to go.
+(Future enhancement)

 ## User Stories
 1. As a user, I want to have all the information about the latest movies that are currently showing in our local cinema so that I do not have to check their websites individually.